oac-tree/sup-dto/doc/anyvalue.rst

    bool is_non_zero = val.as<boolean>();  // is_non_zero is true
    int16 signed_val = val.as<int16>();  // signed_val is also 19

+There is also a member function that tries to convert another ``AnyValue`` to the type of the current ``AnyValue``:

+.. function:: void AnyValue::ConvertFrom(const AnyValue& other)

+   :param other: ``AnyValue`` object to convert from.
+   :throws InvalidConversionException: If this operation could not successfully convert between the different types.

 Element access
 --------------